FREQUENTLY ASKED QUESTIONS

 No. However, your organization will need to provide a complete final report and proofs of payment to account for the use of the Equipment Day grant funds by the stated due date in order to be selected again the MLB Club and approved by BTF.

 Our organization received a grant through the standard BTF application process and the project is in progress.
 Can we be selected by a MLB Club to receive a BTF/Equipment Day or BTF/MLB Field Maintenance Education Program grant?

 No. However, once the term of the grant and reporting process is complete, the two-year Waiting Period Policy will not apply for selection by a MLB Club for the BTF/MLB Equipment Day or BTF/MLB Field Maintenance Education Program grants.

 Need a different question answered?
 Send your question to email@example.com for a response.
 Thank you!

-The Baseball Tomorrow Fund is a joint initiative of Major League Baseball & the Major League Baseball Players Association
+The Baseball Tomorrow Fund is a grant program under the MLB-MLBPA Youth Development Foundation, a joint initiative of Major League Baseball & the Major League Baseball Players Association

 MLB-MLBPA Youth Development Foundation